JampaUchoa/the-art-of-engineering-management/_chapters/12_breaking-down-large-problems.md

 # Breaking down large problems and prioritizing the right things

-Feature requests pile up as your team matures—a sign of success that quickly becomes overwhelming.
+Feature requests pile up as your team matures: a sign of success that quickly becomes overwhelming.
 These requests range from abstract ideas like "Let's build our own content distribution store" to specific demands like "Send a daily PDF of all company actions."
 The challenge lies in choosing which requests deserve your team's limited bandwidth.

 ![Options on where to go](/assets/chapters/chapter-12-intro.svg)